 This winter chemistry activity is perfect for kids of all ages to work on together making it perfect for both classroom and home activities.

-Snow is a great science supply that can be readily available during the winter season provided you live in the right climate.
+Snow is a great scientific supply that can be readily available during the winter season provided you live in the right climate.
 If you find yourself without snow science supplies, our winter science ideas feature plenty of snow-free science and STEM activities to try.

 WINTER SCIENCE EXPERIMENTS